michaelrsweet/moauth/README.md

 mOAuth currently requires CUPS for its HTTPS support.

-mOAuth is licensed under the Apache License Version 2.0.
-See the file "LICENSE" for more information.
+mOAuth is licensed under the Apache License Version 2.0 with an exception to allow linking against GPL2/LGPL2 software (like older versions of CUPS).
+See the files "LICENSE" and "NOTICE" for more information.